schubergphilis/awsfindingsmanagerlib/docs/index.rst

 Readability
 -----------
-While regex has some inherent readability challenges, it offersmore flexibility than Automations' filter: prefix/suffix.
+While regex has some inherent readability challenges, it offers more flexibility than Automations' filter: prefix/suffix.
 This flexibility reduces the number of rules required, simplifying suppression management.
 Additionally, suppressions should be regularly reviewed, often by someone other than the original author.
 A well-structured regex rule can still be easier to manage than dozens of fragmented rules in Automations.